oneeve8/kobble-data/content/feamber.md

 I’ve been following my intuition.

+I had an incl

 I had an obsession with puzzles for a while.
 I thought to myself: *why am I wasting my time doing this*?
+But for some reason, I had to complete the puzzle

 So I got a puzzle from a second hand shop, I had not done one in a while.